Svelte Integration

 For this example we'll start with a new Svelte app:

-npx degit sveltejs/template zinggrid-svelte-helloworld cd zinggrid-svelte-helloworld npm install npm install zinggrid npm run dev
+npx degit sveltejs/template zinggrid-svelte-helloworld cd zinggrid-svelte-helloworld npm install npm install zinggrid npm run devYou can now view the app in a browser at

-, it might be running on a different port).In the
+localhost:8080(check the output ofnpm run dev, it might be running on a different port). -

-, import ZingGrid.
-We'll also remove thename
+<script>section ofApp.svelte, import ZingGrid.
+We'll also remove thenamecomponent property:<script> import 'zinggrid' </script> -

 Now remove the contents of

-When you save the file, the page should refresh and show an empty ZingGrid, with the message
+<main>and replace them with azing-gridcomponent:<main> <zing-grid /> </main>When you save the file, the page should refresh and show an empty ZingGrid, with the message

-There are no records to display
+There are no records to display. -

-.Let's add some data and update the
+Let's add some data and update the

-section:<script> import 'zinggrid' const data = [ {"name": "Sousage", "breed": "Dachshund"}, {"name": "Plop", "breed": "Corgi"}, {"name": "Floof", "breed": "Pomeranian"} ] </script>
+zinggridcomponent to show it.
+First, define the data in the<script>section:<script> import 'zinggrid' const data = [ {"name": "Sousage", "breed": "Dachshund"}, {"name": "Plop", "breed": "Corgi"}, {"name": "Floof", "breed": "Pomeranian"} ] </script> -

 Change the

-component to look like this:
+zing-gridcomponent to look like this:

 <main> <zing-grid caption="Dogs" data={JSON.stringify(data)} /> </main> Altogether, this is what it'll look like (the unused styles have been removed as well): ```javascript <script> import 'zinggrid' const data = [ {"name": "Sousage", "breed": "Dachshund"}, {"name": "Plop", "breed": "Corgi"}, {"name": "Floof", "breed": "Pomeranian"} ] </script> <main> <zing-grid caption="Dogs" data={JSON.stringify(data)} /> </main> <style> main { padding: 1em; margin: 0 auto; } </style>